CarlosEspinoTimon/validator_example/README.md

 A project to show an example of usage of the marshmallow validator.

-# What can you find in this branch
+## What can you find in this branch?
 In this branch we can see the code of an Flask server that implements an example of an API with the marshmallow library.